cjneely10/MetaSanity/README.md

   -v VERSION, --version VERSION
                         Default: docker</code></pre>

-### Source code
-Clone or download this repository.
-<pre><code>cd /path/to/MetaSanity
-pip3 install -r requirements.txt
-python3 setup.py build_ext --inplace
-export PYTHONPATH=/path/to/MetaSanity:$PYTHONPATH
-alias MetaSanity="/path/to/MetaSanity/pipedm.py"</code></pre>
-Adding the export and alias statements to a user's `.bashrc` file will maintain these settings on next log-in.

 ### Dependencies

-See the [wiki page](https://github.com/cjneely10/MetaSanity/wiki/2-Installation) for instructions on installing either the standalone or docker version of **MetaSanity**, as well as for installing all needed database files.
+See the [wiki page](https://github.com/cjneely10/MetaSanity/wiki/2-Installation) for installing all needed database files.
 Python dependencies are best maintained within a separate Python virtual environment. `BioMetaDB` and `MetaSanity` must be contained and built within the same python environment.

 ## About